Asked Questions About Preparing for the ITA Test

 my advisor everyday.
 Doesn't that mean I have enough English to

-someone from your field can largely rely on the technical language
+No, not necessarily.
+First, one-on-one conversation with someone from your field can rely on technical language or jargon.

-unfamiliar with technical terms, need simple and clear explanations,
+Students, however, are often unfamiliar with technical terms and concepts, need simple and clear explanations,

 and expect examples that clearly illustrate theoretical concepts.